-Teachers are responsible and accountable for the progress and development of all the pupils in their class.
+Teachers are responsible and accountable for the progress and development of all the pupils in their class

-High-quality teaching is our first step in responding to pupils who have SEN. This will be differentiated for individual pupils.
+High-quality teaching is our first step in responding to pupils who have SEND.
+Adaptive teaching will be used to allow all students to access the curriculum.